Calculate your macros (protein, carbs, fats)

 Why count your macros?

 Counting calories is good.
-Distributing your macros is better.
-2,000 kcal of pizza and 2,000 kcal of chicken-rice-veggies don't have the same effect on your body at all.
+Tracking your macros is better.
+2,000 kcal of pizza and 2,000 kcal of chicken-rice-veggies do not have the same effect on your body at all.

-Protein builds and repairs your muscles (and keeps you full for a long time).
+Protein builds and repairs your muscles (and keeps you full longer).
 Carbs are your main fuel, especially for sports.
-Fats regulate your hormones and absorb fat-soluble vitamins.
+Fats regulate your hormones and help absorb fat-soluble vitamins.

-Without the right distribution, you can eat the right number of calories and still plateau.
+Without the right breakdown, you can eat the right number of calories and still plateau.

-We start with your target calories (based on your TDEE and goal), then we distribute them:
+We start with your target calories (based on your TDEE and goal), then we distribute:

 — Protein: 1.2 to 2.2 g per kg of reference weight depending on the goal.
 We calculate protein first because it's the most important macro for body composition.